Danjumajamiu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16. 15-countthatword is a script to Display the number of lines that contain the pattern “bin” in the file /etc/passwd
 17. 16-whatsnext is a script to Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
 18. 17-hidethisword is a script to Display all the lines in the file /etc/passwd that do not contain the pattern “bin”
+19. 18-letteronly is a script to Display all lines of the file /etc/ssh/sshd-config starting with a letter